History of Germans in Russia, Ukraine, and the Soviet Union: Russian Germans and Perestroika

 Since migrating to Russia in the eighteenth and nineteenth centuries, Germans had adopted many of the Slavic traits and cultures and formed a special group known as "rossiskie nemtsy", or Russian Germans.
 Recently, Russian Germans have become of national interest to Germany and to the Commonwealth of Independent States (CIS).
 Although ethnic Germans were no longer persecuted, their pre-Bolshevik lives and villages were not re-founded.
 Many Germans integrated into Soviet society where they now continue to live.
 The displaced Germans are unable to return to their ancestral lands in the Volga River Valley or the Black Sea regions, because in many instances, those villages no longer exist after being destroyed during Stalin's regime.
 In 1990, approximately 45,000 Russian Germans, or 6% of the population, lived in the former German Volga Republic.
-During the late twentieth century, three-quarters of Russian Germans were living in Central Asia (Kazakhstan, Kyrgyzstan, Tadzhikistan and Uzbekistan), South-West Siberia and Southern Urals.
+During the late twentieth century, three-quarters of Russian Germans were living in Central Asia (Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan), South-West Siberia and Southern Urals.

 Starting in the 1970s, a push-pull effect began that would influence where Russian Germans would eventually live.
 Because of a bad economy, tensions increased between autochthonous groups and recently settled ethnic minorities living in Central Asia.
-This strain worsened after the Afghanistan War began in 1979.
+This strain worsened after the start of the Afghanistan War in 1979.
 Germans and other Europeans felt culturally and economically pressured to leave these countries, and moved to the Russian Republic.
 This migration continued into the 1990s.

 During Perestroika in the 1980s, the Soviet borders were opened and the beginnings of a massive migration of Germans from the Soviet Union occurred.
 Entire families, and even villages, would leave their homes and relocate together in Germany or Austria.
-This was because they needed to show the German Embassy certain documents, such as a family Bible, as proof that their ancestors were originally from Germany.
-This meant if a family member stayed in the Soviet Union, but then decided to leave later, they would be unable to because they would no longer have the necessary paperwork.
-Also, Russian German villages were pretty much self-sustaining so if an individual that was necessary for that community, such as a teacher, mechanic or blacksmith left, then the entire village might disappear because it was hard to find a replacement for these vital community members.
+This move was necessary because they needed to show the German Embassy certain documents, such as a family Bible, as proof that their ancestors were originally from Germany.
+As a result, if a family member decided to stay in the Soviet Union, but later wanted to migrate to Germany, they could not do so, as they would no longer have the necessary paperwork.
+Another reason for this group migration was that Russian German villages were pretty much self-sustaining.
+If an individual necessary to the community, such as a teacher, mechanic or blacksmith, chose to leave, it was hard to find a replacement for these vital community members: an entire village could disappear because of one departure.